enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 </doc-callout>

-## Rehydration
+## UI Updates
-Enhance Components handle rehydration by listening to attribute changes.
+Updates to Enhance Components are triggered by attribute changes.
 Any change to an attribute listed in the `observedAttributes` will trigger a `<attribute name>Changed` method.
 For example if you are observing the `title` attribute of our `my-card` component any time that attribute value is updated the `titleChanged` method will be executed.
 This enables you to write surgical DOM updates which will always be the most performant way to update your page.

 ## DOM Diffing
-Other frameworks supply a DOM diffing solution and Enhance Components are no different but we believe it should be on an opt-in basis.
-To enabled DOM diffing in our `my-card` component we will add the `MorphdomMixin` class from `@enhance/morphdom-mixin`.
+Other frameworks supply a DOM diffing solution, and Enhance Components are no different.
+However, we believe DOM diffing should be enabled on an opt-in basis.
+To enable DOM diffing in our `my-card` component, we will add the `MorphdomMixin` class from `@enhance/morphdom-mixin`.

 <doc-code filename="app/components/my-card.mjs">